|Nutritional Guidelines (per serving)|

 On a large plate, combine the sugar and cinnamon and mix well.

-Dip the rosettes in this mixture while they're still warm.
-You can also sprinkle them with powdered sugar.
-Don't skip this step—the cookies aren't really sweetened until they're coated in some kind of sugar.
+Dip the rosettes in this mixture while they are still warm.
+You can also sprinkle the cookies with powdered sugar.
+Do not skip this step.
+The cookies are not really sweetened until they are coated in some kind of sugar.